-Authors in [8] introduced BubbleSets as a visualization technique for data that makes explicit use of grouping and clustering information.
+Collins et al. (Collins et al., 2009) introduced BubbleSets as a visualization technique for data that makes explicit use of grouping and clustering information.
 Members of the same set are in continuous and concave isocontour, while a primary semantic data relation is maintained with spatial organization.
 These delineated contours do not disrupt the primary layout, so they avoid layout adjustment techniques.
 This visualization technique is designed in order to facilitate depicting more than one data relationship in data sets that contain multiple relationships.
 Using this concept, we suggest contours around nodes belonging to the same set to Find k similar objects within a cluster in a projection technique.
-Figure 9 shows an example that uses the BubbleSets concept for an NJ heuristic projection.
+Figure 7 shows an example that uses the BubbleSets concept for an NJ heuristic projection.
 The points that are sharing the same contour are members of the same set.
 These boundaries are used to indicate the grouping clearly.